Skip to main content

 built up

-Built-Up Roofing (BUR), also known as "tar and gravel roofing," is a type of roofing system commonly used in commercial and industrial buildings.
-It's a traditional, durable method of creating a waterproof, watertight roof surface.
-BUR consists of multiple layers of bitumen (asphalt or coal tar) and reinforcing fabrics, typically fiberglass or organic materials like felt, that are alternately layered and then mopped or hot-applied with bitumen to create a strong, cohesive roofing membrane.
+Built-up roofing (BUR), often referred to as "tar and gravel roofing," is a tried-and-true roofing system commonly found on commercial and industrial buildings.
+It's known for its durability and ability to create a waterproof, watertight surface.
+BUR is made up of multiple layers of bitumen (asphalt or coal tar) and reinforcing fabrics like fiberglass or felt, which are alternately layered and adhered together to form a strong, cohesive roofing membrane.

-Bitumen Layer: Hot bitumen (asphalt or coal tar) is applied over the base sheet, saturating it and forming a waterproofing layer.
+• Bitumen layer: Hot bitumen (asphalt or coal tar) is applied over the base sheet, creating a waterproofing layer.

 BUR has many amazing advantages and great qualities that come with investing in the system, which include: